You may have heard of the Ken Burns effect but never quite understood what it is exactly.

 What makes it fantastic?

 - It grabs the attention of your visitors and it can transform the look of your site.
-It is a subtle, elegant, and stylish moving effect that won’t annoy your users.
+The Ken Burns effect is a subtle, elegant, and stylish pan and zoom effect that won’t annoy your users.

 - It brings static photographs to life.
 Use it with an autoplay setting and the slider will captivate visitors.